molaanaa/molaanaa/README.md

 ## 🏢 About Us

-**Rayan Pardaz Molaanaa** is a specialized software engineering firm dedicated to building high-performance decentralized applications (dApps).
+**Rayan Afzar Molaanaa** is a specialized software engineering firm dedicated to building high-performance decentralized applications (dApps).
 We refuse to compromise on user experience.

 While the industry trends toward cross-platform frameworks, we specialize in **Native Mobile Architecture**.
 We believe that financial tools require the hardware-level optimization and cryptographic security that only native **Kotlin (Android)** and **Swift (iOS)** can provide.